 My guide had a deep inherent knowledge of the mountain that seemed to flow very naturally.
 She was a wealth of facts and knowledge, shot-gunning her extensive climbing experience at us.
 The both of them though different seemed very proficient on the mountain. - Evan M.

-Complete a series of climbs designed to improve and increase existing mountaineering skills and knowledge.
+To complete a series of climbs designed to improve and increase existing mountaineering skills and knowledge.
 And to further develop experienced climbers and facilitate increasing the experienced climber's existing technical skills:

 Crevasse rescue review